Carrier Strike Group Seven 2007–09 operations: Maritime security operations

 The HSL-49 helicopter was conducting a routine surveillance flight of Win Far at anchorage south of Garacad, Somalia, when the incident occurred.
 During the flight, aircrew observed activity, but could not ascertain they were fired upon until their return to Chancellorsville and review of Forward Looking Infrared Radar (FLIR) video, which recorded the incident.
-The helicopter was approximately 3,000 yards from Win Far when it was fired upon.
+The helicopter was approximately 3,000 yards from Win Far when it was fired upon which reportedly could have struck the nearby battleships with the high caliber of ammunitions Somalian pirates have in possession.